-At the estate or community level, district and Supporting Communitities staff are available to assist communities in setting up bona fide associations to represent the views of their local community to the Housing Executive and other agencies.
+At the estate or community level, local office and Supporting Communities staff are available to assist communities in setting up bona fide associations to represent the views of their local community to the Housing Executive and other agencies.

-There is also a forum set up in each of the Housing Executive's 5 areas, to which each District HCN sends representatives.
-The Area Housing Community Networks monitor and review services throughout their area.
+There is also a forum set up in each of the Housing Executive's 5 regions, to which each District HCN sends representatives.
+The Regional Housing Community Networks monitor and review services throughout their area.

 The Central Housing Community Network is the Housing Executive's central panel advising on our policies and procedures.
 The Central HCN comprises of 15 tenant and community representatives nominated from the area networks.